heliophysicsPy/pyhc-repo-template/README.md

 ## How to Use This Template

 1. Click the green "Use this template" button at the top of this GitHub repository
+2. Select "Create a new repository"
-2. Name your new repository and provide a description
+3. Name your new _public_ repo and complete the remaining fields
-3. Update the `pyproject.toml` file with your package information
+4. Update the `pyproject.toml` file with your package information
-4. Rename the `src/my_pyhc_package` directory to match your package name
+5. Rename the `src/my_pyhc_package` directory to match your package name
-5. Start developing your awesome heliophysics package!
+6. Start developing your awesome heliophysics package!

 ## Code Style